Interacting urn models with strong reinforcement: Introduction to the proofs and the techniques

-\subsubsection{Continuous-time construction with time delays}
+\subsection{Continuous-time construction with time delays}

-The main technique we use to prove Theorem \ref{wnnewprop} is continuous-time embedding.
-As is mentioned in Remark \ref{d1contDavis}, the case $d=1$ was solved by a continuous-time construction.
+We use a continuous-time embedding technique to prove Theorem \ref{wnnewprop}.
+As we have mentioned, the case $d=1$ was solved by a continuous-time construction.
 It is natural to consider whether this technique can be generalized.

 For the purpose of the proof, we introduce a new time-lines representation which we call continuous-time construction with time delays.